 - all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;

-- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs L Adamson, Mrs j Garlick (Acting Deputy Head Teacher)and Miss R Peel.
+- all staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs L Adamson, Mrs J Garlick (Headteacher and Deputy Headteacher)

 Areas of Safeguarding

 Our safeguarding policies cover all areas of school life and include:

 - staff & visitors – ensuring they are vetted , informed & trained;

 - children’s behaviour – promoting safer & happier behaviours & lifestyles;

 - parents & carers – promoting links & supporting families;

 - premises – keeping them safe, pleasant & fit for purpose;

 - curriculum – providing positive, life affirming learning experiences;